piro56/Bazaar-Tracker/README.md

 This code was written a while ago when I believe I did not have as firm of a grasp on programming as I do know.
 Improvements that could be made on this code would be:
 - Instead of hardcoding the crafting recipes and items in BazaarItems.cs, I could read from a JSON or different way of organizing data to help make the program more easily modifiable and readable.
-- Move the relevant functional code into it's own utility class to help code readability
+- Move some functions and repeated code into a utility class to help reduce code duplication, and improve organization.
-- Comment the code and it's function.
+- Add more comments.
-- Theres many other slight improvements that can be made (repeating functions, better optimizations, etc.)
+- Many many more...

 ## Thank you for taking the time to check out my project!